Guide to the Paul Guggenheim papers

 Digitized copies: This collection has not been digitized.
 For information about obtaining digital copies, please contact Archives and Special Collections.

-Access restrictions: Because the collection contains potentially culturally and personally sensitive information, prior to access all researchers must sign an archives-provided forming agreeing to abide by the American Anthropological Association’s Code of Ethics in using this collection http://ethics.americananthro.org/category/statement/.
+Access restrictions: Because the collection contains potentially culturally and personally sensitive information, prior to access all researchers must sign an archives-provided form agreeing to abide by the American Anthropological Association’s Code of Ethics in using this collection http://ethics.americananthro.org/category/statement/.
 Please contact an archivist for further information.

 Rights note: Materials in the collection not created by Paul Guggenheim may be subject to copyright.